 2 little chiddlers waiting for their friend.
 Can you spot 1 enormous crocodile hiding in the grass?
 This book is a great way to teach children all about numbers and counting, with a fun little storyline.

 Maisy’s adventures have been translated into 28 languages and sold over 25 million copies.
-You can now find more than 150 stories full of letters, numbers, and shapes for your baby to learn, all featuring the wonderful illustrated mouse.
+You can now find more than 150 stories full of letters, numbers, and shapes for your baby to learn, all featuring the wonderfully illustrated mouse.